astoyanow/Blog/about.md

 ---
 layout: default
-title: About
+title: About Me
 permalink: /about/
 ---
-My name is Andrei Stoyanow and I am a college student that attends Hendrix College in Conway, Arkansas.
-I play baseball for the Hendrix College Warriors and currently undecided in terms of my major.
-I am from Kapolei, Oahu, Hawaii so I am a long ways from home than most people.
-I am working towards either a degree in Computer Science or Health Science, potentially minoring in Computer Science.
+# A Little Bit of Everything

+I am currently a senior attending Hendrix College, where I am also a pitcher for the Hendrix Warriors Baseball Team.
+I am originally from Kapolei, Hawaii where I attended Kapolei High School and also played baseball there.